A secure, modular smart contract library for Arbitrum Stylus, written in Rust and inspired by OpenZeppelin Contracts.

 This library requires the Rust nightly toolchain, due to unstable flags used during compilation to reduce the Wasm size of Stylus contracts.

-β οΈ Note: While nightly is pinned in this repository viarust-toolchain.toml
+β οΈ Note: While nightly is pinned in this repository viarust-toolchain.toml, this only affects local development within this repo.
+We also include aconfig.tomlto define platform-specific compiler flags.

-End-users of the crate must set their own nightly toolchain when compiling projects that use openzeppelin-stylus
+End-users of the crate must set their own nightly toolchain when compiling projects that use openzeppelin-stylus.

 To compile contracts for Arbitrum Stylus, run: